hritikaggarwal2/SnakeGame/README.md

 # Snake Game
-The classic 8-bit snake game amde using HTML5 Canvas & JavaScript using module pattern for code structure.
-This game was designed during a workshop that I conducted being a part of DubsTech.
+The classic 8-bit snake game brought to the web using the amazing abilities of HTML5 Canvas & Modular JavaScript Code Patterns.
+This game was designed during a workshop that I conducted being a member of DubsTech.